kyma-project/api-gateway/docs/user/troubleshooting-guides/03-10-dns-mgt/03-12-dns-mgt-resource-ignored.md

----
-title: Resource ignored by the controller
+# Resource ignored by the controller
----

 ## Symptom